Anytime Help Center

 983_Illustration_8.jpg

 13. Click “Build>Compile”, if the compiler runs and you see a message saying “0 errors, 0 Warnings” the code is viable and usable.
-If you receive errors, you are likely missign modules and the code will need to be reassembled.
-Often if the modules are from AMX, they can be found on the website.
+If you receive errors, you are likely missing modules and the code will need to be reassembled.
+Often if the Netlinx modules are from AMX, they can be found on the website.
+If they are DUET modules keep scrolling for instructions on receiving JAR files.
 If they are custom modules, they will need to be located elsewhere.
 Either way, call your programmer.
 (See Illustration)

 983_Illustration_9.jpg